-Is there room for AI in Logistics sector?
+Is there room for AI in the logistics sector?

 AI (Artificial Intelligence) — what is it?
 Is there even such thing as truly intelligent system?
 Hardly.
 Still nowadays this term is widely used.
 When some program or system can analyse some data or make some predictions based on previous events, then automatically it is called AI.
 It just sounds so cool.
 People don’t really care if some system is truly intelligent or not.
 They just expect it does something smart.
 They expect it does something which human brain is not capable of.
 Fair enough.

 So even though we are not using this term correctly, what are those smart things we could enjoy in logistics?
 To keep it focused I will concentrate on the communication part of logistics: how to choose right logistics partner, how to make communication seamless, how to avoid manual interactions, how to increase efficiency, how to raise quality of transport decisions and so on.

 Lacing the bootstraps

 I will start by outlining the general process of choosing logistics partners — the way it works today and has been for decades.

 Firstly, you need to choose right partners to work with.
 Normally this is done with the help of logistics tender.
 Public invitation is sent to all relevant logistics companies to participate in tender.
 In the invite the scope and conditions are explained.
 Expectations.
 Statistical data for previous period.
 Input files.
 Deadlines.
 Bases for qualification to next rounds.
 And so on.
 Finally, 1–5 main partners are selected.
 Additionally, 5–15 partners are selected to cover unexpected deliveries ad-hoc basis.

 This was the easy part.
 Now everything needs to be set up.
 Additional details need to be agreed.
 How to place transport orders, how to communicate, invoicing, tracking, loadings, special arrangements, etc. If API connections are involved — this needs to be built and set up.